ajith-io/Baymax/README.md

 <H2> Project Overview</H2>

 <H4> The sudden outbreak and global spread of COVID-19 represents one of the most profound societal and public health challenges in modern times.
-In this Comment, we call attention to the possibility that the societal strategies implemented to oppose COVID-19 might have long-term, negative effects on the <H3>obesity epidemic</H3>.
+In this Comment, we call attention to the possibility that the societal strategies implemented to oppose COVID-19 might have long-term, negative effects on the Obesity Epidemic.
-According to a research locking down society to combat COVID-19 creates psychosocial insecurity that may lead to obesity.<H4>
+According to a research locking down society to combat COVID-19 creates psychosocial insecurity that may lead to Obesity.</H4>

 Keeping the health concern in mind, Introducing